m2man/VIMCOUCRU/README.md

 - **Create_Burden_MeanBurden**: Create burden lists for each scenario.
 Each list describes one scenario and it includes 3 sub-lists for cases, deaths, and dalys

 ### Step 6: (Optinal) Create Burden (MeanFOI)
+**Update 26 Aug 2019**: We now also calculated the immuned population (asymptomatic and symptomatic cases).
+Cases = Immuned * Symptomatic Rate

 Basically, this step is optional and quite similar with [Step 5](#step-5-create-burden-meanburden).
 Instead calculating burden for each of all FOI values, here we take the mean of FOI distribution firstly, then calculate burden based on that average FOI value.

 **Input**
 - **NaivePop.csv**, **RoutinePop.csv**, **CampaignPop.csv**: Susceptible population for each vaccination scenario from [Step 2](#step-2-create-susceptible-population-for-naive-scenario), [Step 3](#step-3-create-susceptible-population-for-routine-scenario), [Step 4](#step-4-create-susceptible-population-for-campaign-scenario).